poezio/slixmpp/docs/architecture.rst

    :term:`stanza object` is paired with a reference to the handler and placed into the event queue.

-   Our :class:`~sleekxmpp.stanza.Message` object is thus paired with the message stanza handler :meth:`BaseXMPP._handle_message` to create the tuple::
+   Our :class:`~slixmpp.stanza.Message` object is thus paired with the message stanza handler :meth:`BaseXMPP._handle_message` to create the tuple::

        ('stanza', stanza_obj, handler)

 3. **Process the event queue.**

-   The event queue is the heart of SleekXMPP.
+   The event queue is the heart of Slixmpp.
 Nearly every action that takes place is first inserted into this queue, whether that be received stanzas, custom events, or scheduled events.